zhl010/CSE-15L/index.md

 RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```
-For this course, type `yes` and press enter, then give your password.
+For this course, type `yes`, press enter, and then type in your password.
 You should see this message:

 ![](Login.png)